Rabah0811/Hackathon-JustinRabahTimeo/README.md

   --function verify_student_diplomas \
   --args <STUDENT_ADDRESS>

+However, all of this is done on the web page and you just have to research someone with its adress.
 ## Demo
 *Screenshots and videos demonstrating the registry, issuer addition, and diploma minting will be added here.*